- 5.1–6.7 in

 - Willow and Alder flycatchers do not respond to playback of recordings of each other's songs, even where their ranges overlap.

 - In an experiment on song learning, Alder Flycatchers were "tutored" with Willow Flycatcher song in the first two months of life.
 The next spring, the Alder Flycatchers sang normal Alder Flycatcher song.

-- The longest-lived Alder Flycatcher Hummingbird was over 9 years old, when it was recaptured and rereleased during a banding operation in British Columbia.
+- The longest-lived Alder Flycatcher was over 9 years old, when it was recaptured and rereleased during a banding operation in British Columbia.